Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/persona2.jpg" alt="Steam Redesign Persona" />

 ### Site Map
 In order to prioritize a selection of core features and screens to redesign, I created a sitemap to document information architecture including page and component hierarchy.
 I decided to focus on the store and social features for this redesign as these are key areas for improvement in the current Steam application.
-Future work would involve building out the sitemap to include additional core features such as chat, friends, and edit profile.
+Future work would involve building out the sitemap to include additional experiences such as chat and other social features.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/sitemap.jpg" class="bigger-image" alt="Steam Sitemap" />